petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/adding-the-home-page.md

 1. Open the _Styles_ menu in the right sidebar, and set the *Background Image* to `clarity-banner-image`.

+1. Set the text color for the Heading and Paragraph elements.
+Open each one's _Styles_ tab, click the color, and choose _Brand Color 4_.

 1. Change the text on the page by double clicking the element to edit:

    - **Heading:** _See Well, Look Good_